Windfall profit tax on domestic crude oil cut | Headlines

 At the fifth fortnightly review, the government reduced tax on domestically-produced crude oil to Rs 10,500 per tonne from Rs 13,300 per tonne.

-The levy on the export of diesel was reduced to Rs 6.50 per litre from Rs 13.5.
-Also, the tax on Aviation Turbine Fuel (ATF) exports was cut to Rs 8.5 a litre, from Rs 9 per litre with effect from September 17, according to a finance ministry notification issued late Friday night.
+The levy on the export of diesel was reduced to Rs 10 per litre from Rs 13.5.
+Also, the tax on Aviation Turbine Fuel (ATF) exports was cut to Rs 5 a litre from Rs 9 with effect from September 17, according to a finance ministry notification issued late Friday night.

 International oil prices have fallen to six-month lows this month, leading to a reduction in the windfall profit tax.